nhold/ubGridArray/README.md

 ubGridArray
 =
 A single file that creates an easy to use single array as a 2d array.
+If you aren't using my [package manager](https://github.com/nhold/ubPackageManager), I recommend putting the `ubGridArray.cs` file under:

+`Assets/Plugins/Bifrost/ubGridArray/Scripts/`

 Usage
 -